kmandrus/tactical-game/readme.txt

 --> To Do:

 Add type hints and documentation.

 Ensure all components work correctly

 Migrate to Pytest

+Reorganize packages to push hex/square variations deeper in the hierarchy.

+Move Board#move_piece to Game class

 Develop a persistence strategy